nodejs/node/doc/api/errors.md

 <a id="ERR_HTTP2_NO_SOCKET_MANIPULATION"></a>
 ### ERR_HTTP2_NO_SOCKET_MANIPULATION

-A socket attached to an `Http2Session` may not be directly manipulated (e.g read, write, pause, resume, etc.).
+An attempt was made to directly manipulate (read, write, pause, resume, etc.) a socket attached to an `Http2Session`.

 <a id="ERR_HTTP2_OUT_OF_STREAMS"></a>
 ### ERR_HTTP2_OUT_OF_STREAMS

-The maximum number of streams on a single HTTP/2 session have been created.
+The number of streams created on a single HTTP/2 session reached the maximum limit.

 <a id="ERR_HTTP2_PAYLOAD_FORBIDDEN"></a>
 ### ERR_HTTP2_PAYLOAD_FORBIDDEN